ryanmallory/osticket-life-cycle/README.md

 <img src="https://i.imgur.com/qB474bL.jpg" height="90%" width="90%"/>
 </p>
 <p>
 Browsing to localhost/osTicket takes you to osTicket's Support Center.
 This is where end-users can create tickets which will be sent to the help desk staff.
-I'll create 2 tickets, and afterwards I'll login with Jane Doe's agent account in order to access them (I'll be referring to the tickets as "Ticket A" and "Ticket B").
+I'll create 2 tickets, and afterwards I'll login with an agent account (Jane Doe) in order to access them.
 </p>
 <br />